 Once you’ve decided the location, it’s time to start thinking about getting more specific with your theme!

 Themes & Decorations

-- Cowboys & Cowgirls — Another way to bring the farm to your party is to add cowboys or cowgirls to the mix, or both for coed parties!
-You can pick up bandanas for the kids to wear, grab a few hay bales for seating, and still keep barns in the mix decoration wise.
-It’s also easy to find party sets like these straw hats and bandanas to help kids get creative!
-Itâ€™s simple to ask that kids come dressed up for the party and add touches of farm life and cowboy or cowgirl fun to the party.
+- Cowboys & Cowgirls — Another way to bring the farm atmosphere to your event is by incorporating a ranch theme as well.
+Add cowboy and cowgirl elements for a coed party.
+Pick up bandanas for the kids to wear as neckerchiefs, and provide hay bale seating.
+It’s also easy to find sets like these straw hats and bandanas to help kids get creative!
+Request kids to dress up and add farm and cowboy/cowgirl touches for a fun-filled day.
 You can find inspiration here.

-- Animals Galore — If your little one is a big fan of the animals on the farm, you can make them the center of attention quickly.
-The best way for this theme would be to have your party at a local farm or petting zoo that will give you access to seeing the animals.
-If you don’t have a local farm that does parties, you may be able to get a small petting zoo to come to you.
-If neither is possible, there are tons of farm animals decorations and toys to help bring the magic of animals to the party.
+- Animals Galore — If your child adores certain farm animals in particular, make those the stars of the event.
+The best way to go about is hosting the party at a local farm or petting zoo, granting access to real animals.
+If farm venues are unavailable, consider arranging for a mobile petting zoo to come to you.
+Alternatively, use farm animal decorations and toys to bring the enchantment of animals to the party.
 We like these farm animal treat bags and these cupcake wrappers.

 - This galvanized steel tray stand for the cake, cupcakes, or other treats

 - These rustic table runners to add the perfect touch to the treat or gift tables